 The classic bucket hat is also known as an Irish country hat.
-It features a flattish or slightly rounded crown and a sloping wider brim.
-Originally made of cotton fabrics such as canvas, and wool or tweed (the lanolin in the sheep’s wool made them waterproof).
+It features a flattish or slightly rounded crown and a sloping, wider brim.
+They were originally made of cotton fabrics such as canvas, and of wool or tweed (the lanolin in the sheep’s wool made them waterproof).
 They became popular for country life and outdoor sports such as fishing or hiking.

 In the 1960s the bucket hat became part of the mainstream, introduced through the mod fashion movement.
 These styles were typically made of stiffer fabrics and the silhouettes became larger to accommodate the bouffant hairstyles of the day.